 Over the last 25 years, more than 25 million LASIK procedures have been performed worldwide, with a patient satisfaction rate of more than 98 percent.
 LASIK is:

-- a life-changing, transformational experience.
+- a life-changing, transformational experience

-- permanent – no more glasses or contacts!
+- permanent – no more glasses or contacts

-- a money saver – the one time cost of LASIK saves you thousands of dollars in the long run.
-The sooner you invest in LASIK, the sooner you stop the never ending expenses of glasses and contacts.
+- a money saver – the onetime cost of LASIK saves you thousands of dollars in the long run.
+The sooner you invest in LASIK, the sooner you stop the neverending expenses of glasses and contacts.

-LASIK is a permanent solution that helps individuals see more naturally and frees them from the daily hassles of glasses and contact lenses.
-LASIK is the most common laser vision correction; however, if patients are not a good candidate for LASIK, we offer a full range of vision correction options, so they can achieve their vision goals.
+When ocular maturity is reached, typically between ages 18-21, eye prescriptions stabilize and LASIK becomes a permanent vision correction solution.
+LASIK reshapes the cornea – the front of the eye – to change its focusing power, resulting in clear vision.
+LASIK is a permanent solution that helps you see more naturally and frees you from the daily hassles of glasses and contact lenses.
+LASIK is the most common laser vision correction procedure, however, if you are not a good candidate for LASIK, we offer a full range of vision correction options, so you can achieve your vision goals.

 Who Can Have LASIK?